ecoacoustics/website/content/resources/help-centre/converting/_index.md

 In this section we will cover the topic of converting audio files.

-In some cases, you may be required to convert your files..etc.
-We will present some solutions for converting between audio file formats.
-The tool we recommend is ffmpeg, But we will also present some alternatives.
+## Do I need to convert my audio files?
-## Why
+Check the file type compatibility of the software you will be working with.
+In most cases, the commonly used file types in ecoacoustics will be supported and conversions may not be necessary.
+But if not, you can follow the help pages below.
+You may also be interested in learning how to convert between `.wav` and `.flac` files, to save storage space.

-## How
+## How?
-The pages listed below will cover the most common tools available to convert your audio files.
+The pages listed below will present some solutions for converting between audio file formats.